akoutmos/prom_ex/README.md

 ### Design Philosophy

-With the widespread adoption of the Telemetry library and the other libraries in the [BEAM Telemetry GitHub Org](https://github.com/beam-telemetry), we have reached a point where we have a consistent means of surfacing application and library metrics.
+With the widespread adoption of the Telemetry library and the other libraries in the [BEAM Telemetry GitHub Org](https://github.com/beam-telemetry), we have reached a point in the Elixir ecosystem where we have a consistent means of surfacing application and library metrics.
 This allows us to have a great level of insight into our applications and dependencies given that they all leverage the same fundamental tooling.
 The goal of this project is to provide a "Plug-in" style library where you can easily add new plug-ins to surface metrics so that Prometheus can scrape them.
 Ideally, this project acts as the "Metrics" pillar in your application (in reference to [The Three Pillars of Observability](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html)).

 To this end, while PromEx does provide a certain level of configurability (like the polling rate, starting behaviour for